ericwq/gskills/interceptor.md

 Now the interceptor chain is ready .
 The execution flow is as following.
 ![source code](images/images.002.png)

-1. start with interceptor[0] and getChainUnaryHandler(0), before the preProcessing, getChainUnaryHandler(0) is called and return the handler wrapper.
+1. start with interceptor[0] and getChainUnaryHandler(0).
+Before the preProcessing, getChainUnaryHandler(0) is called and return the handler wrapper.
 2. now run the preProcessing part of interceptor[0],
 3. then the  handler wrapper is called. inside the wrapper, call interceptor[1] with getChainUnaryHandler(1) as parameter.
 4. continue the recursioin, until getChainUnaryHandler(2) return  finalHandler.